 2020 Hour of Code Resources + Unplugged Coding Activity

-Schools across the world will participate in an Hour of Code on December 7-13th as part of Computer Science Education Week.
+Schools across the world will participate in an Hour of Code in December as part of Computer Science Education Week.
 Check out our must-watch inspirational coding videos plus low-prep activities perfect for social distancing or distance learning.

 **This post includes Affiliate Links.